Darky1948/AssignmentDistributedSystem/readme.md

 In addition to these files, the student shall also provide a text file named fqns.txt that specifies the fully qualified class names (class names including full package names, e.g., se.umu.cs._5dv186.a1.username.MyFrameAccessorFactory) of your FrameAccessor.Factory implementation class(es).
 For solutions with more than one factory class, specify one fully qualified class name per line in the file.

+## Development Environment

+For this assignment, students are provided a [UDP-based communication framework](http://www8.cs.umu.se/kurser/5DV186/HT17/downloads/5dv186a1.jar).